-This is class notes for the course on representation theory of finite groups taught by the author at IISER Pune to undergraduate students.
-We study character theory of finite groups and illustrate how to get more information about groups.
-The Burnside's theorem is one of the very good applications.
+This is a class note for the course on the Representation Theory of Finite Groups taught by the author at IISER Pune to undergraduate students.
+We study the character theory of finite groups and illustrate how to get more information about groups.
+Burnside's theorem is one of the very good applications.
 It states that every group of order $p^aq^b$, where $p,q$ are distinct primes, is solvable.
 We will always consider finite groups unless stated otherwise.
-All vector spaces will be considered over general fields in the beginning but for the purpose of character theory we assume the field is that of complex numbers.
+All vector spaces will be considered over general fields in the beginning but for the purpose of character theory, we assume the field is that of complex numbers.

 We assume knowledge of the basic group theory and linear algebra.
-The point of view I projected to the students in the class is that we have studied linear algebra hence we are familiar with the groups $GL(V)$, the general linear group or $GL_n(k)$ in the matrix notation.
-The idea of representation theory is to compare (via homomorphisms) finite (abstract) groups with these linear groups (some what concrete) and hope to gain better understanding of them.
+The point of view I projected to the students in the class is that we have studied linear algebra hence we are familiar with the groups $\GL(V)$, the general linear group, or $\GL_n(k)$ in the matrix notation.
+The idea of representation theory is to compare (via homomorphisms) finite (abstract) groups with these linear groups (somewhat concrete) and hope to a gain better understanding of them.

-The students were asked to read about ``linear groups'' from the book by Alperin and Bell (mentioned in the bibiliography) from the chapter with the same title.
-We also revised, side-by-side in the class, Sylow's Theorem, Solvable groups and motivated ourselves for the Burnside's theorem.
+The students were asked to read about ``linear groups'' from the book by Alperin and Bell (mentioned in the bibliography) from the chapter with the same title.
+We also revised, side-by-side in the class, Sylow's Theorem, Solvable groups and motivated ourselves for Burnside's $pq$-theorem.

-The aim to start with arbitrary field was to give the feeling that the theory is dependent on the base field and it gets considerably complicated if we move away from characteristic $0$ algebraically closed field.
-This we illustrate by giving an example of higher dimensional irreducible representation of cyclic group over $\mathbb Q$ while all its irreducible representations are one dimensional over $\mathbb C$.
-Thus this puts things in perspective why we are doing the theory over $\mathbb C$ and motivates us to develop ``Character Theory''.
+The aim to start with an arbitrary field was to give the feeling that the theory is dependent on the base field and it gets considerably complicated if we move away from characteristic $0$ algebraically closed field.
+This we illustrate by giving an example of a higher dimensional irreducible representation of cyclic group over $\mathbb Q$ while all its irreducible representations are one dimensional over $\mathbb C$.
+This puts things in perspective as to why we are doing the theory over $\mathbb C$ and motivates us to develop the ``Character Theory''.